-Below are a bunch of spring activities, crafts, and writing that work great to bring spring into your classroom.
+Below are a bunch of spring activities for elementary students, crafts, and writing that work great to bring some spring into your classroom.
 Most are included in my Spring Activities Pack (which is a total steal at only $5), but I have also included some great freebies!
 Because of the huge number of activities included, it can work great for centers.
 Centers are always fun and motivating for students since they get to choose what activity they complete.

 SPRING SENSES FLOWER: